 Eighty8 has a mixture of dorm rooms and private rooms, most ensuite but some with a shared bathroom.
 The large communal area downstairs includes a bar, restaurant and swimming pool, with free WiFi, a big TV and a pool table to pass the time.
-We were quoted $7 for a an air-con dorm bed, $22 for an air-con double room, and $15 for the fan-cooled three-bed room, with a shared bathroom.
+Reception offer tours, bus ticket bookings and laundry—you pay a little extra for the convenience but it frees you up to explore the city, or lounge in a hammock.

 The cheapest option here is a dorm bed.
-With some determined hunting you might find a private room for a similar price elsewhere in the city, but it would likely be grubbier, and certainly wouldn't come with a pool.
+With some determined hunting you might find a private room for a similar price elsewhere in the city, but it would likely be far grubbier, and certainly wouldn't come with a pool.
 Couples and those who prefer uninterrupted sleep will benefit from spending a few extra dollars for the privacy of an unshared room, at a price that is difficult to match for the facilities available.

 Feeling more boutique hotel than backpacker shabby chic, the private rooms are best booked ahead.
 The biggest dent in your wallet is the cost of food—Eighty8 sources meat from refrigerated butchers and washes ingredients in filtered water which bumps up prices.
 Some guests prefer the abundant cheaper street eats and local restaurants on the road outside—the hygiene standards may be lower, but so are the bills.

 Eighty8 is popular with younger backpackers, who appreciate the regular parties with guest DJs and $1 draft beer.
 Solo travellers will find plenty of people to hook up with and there's usually someone around the pool who might fancy a chat.
 The relaxed and friendly vibe means that some guests don't move on as quickly as they planned, finding there's more to do in Phnom Penh than they first thought.

 See position in Apple or Google Maps: Apple Maps | Google Maps